-- A Processing fee of \$650 for each secured loan. - The Lender may charge, and the Borrower may finance, an origination fee of not more than 1% of the principal balance of the loan, the actual cost of the title search and flood certification, and the actual cost of document preparation not to exceed \$150. - The Lender may charge, and the Borrower may finance, the actual cost of a broker's purchase price opinion based on a Competitive Market Analysis (CMA), not to exceed \$150. - The actual cost of the credit report, recording fees and mortgage registration tax fees must be paid from the Borrower's own funds and may not be financed in the loan amount.
+- A processing fee of \$650 for each secured loan. - The Lender may charge, and the Borrower may finance: - An origination fee of not more than 1% of the principal balance of the loan; - The actual cost of the title search and flood certification; - The actual cost of document preparation, not to exceed \$150;

+- The actual cost of a broker's purchase price opinion based on a Competitive Market Analysis (CMA), not to exceed \$150. - The Lender may charge, and the Borrower must pay from the Borrower's own funds, and may not finance: - The actual cost of the credit report, recording fees and mortgage registration tax fees